 Nathan Bendriem was born in Paris, France but spent most of his childhood in East Tennessee.
 Nathan graduated from the University of Miami with a BA in Marine Affairs and Policy in 2015.
 During his undergraduate study, Nathan spent one summer volunteering at a fish hatchery in Miami, aiding graduate students conducting feed trials in cobia, hoping to get a better understanding of how to minimize the amount of wild fish needed in aquaculture feed.
 Following his graduation, Nathan took on a three-month internship with The Billfish Foundation in Fort Lauderdale, Florida.
 During that time, he created maps of billfish tags and recoveries, illustrating the high migratory patterns of a species with strong ties to recreational fisheries.
 He was able to engage with different stakeholders at a fishing tournament in the Gulf of Mexico, to talk about the importance of constituent-based tagging programs in proper billfish conservation.
 Nathan began his Master of Science in September 2016, at the University of British Columbia.
 His research focused on the use of genomic technologies to provide a cost-effective alternative for assessment and management of wild coho salmon, and to select for broodstock in land-based coho salmon farms.
 Nathan enjoys skiing in the winter, and backpacking in the spring and summer.
 As much as he misses the warm waters off Miami, he does scuba dive from time to time near Vancouver.
+To see some of what he worked on while at the Secretariat, see Newsletter No. 46.

 Stephanie Taylor was born and raised in Hamilton, Ontario; far away from any oceans.
 But that didn’t stop her from heading to the ocean anytime she could.
 Her love for the ocean was reinforced spending summers with her family in Prince Edward Island.
 She graduated from McMaster University in 2015 with a BSc in Integrated Science and Earth and Environmental Science.
 While at McMaster she travelled to the Amazon rainforest in northern Peru to study the benthic habitat preferences of Amazonia river dolphins.
 After McMaster, Stephanie worked as an Environmental Science Instructor at Whale Camp, a marine biology summer camp located on Grand Manan Island, New Brunswick.
 She had the opportunity to witness the critically endangered North Atlantic Right Whale in the wild.
 After finally living near the ocean, she didn’t want to go back inland and so enrolled in the Masters of Resource and Environmental Management program at Dalhousie University in Halifax, Nova Scotia.
 Growing up her younger brother dragged her out fishing often, but it wasn’t until her time at Dalhousie that Stephanie discovered her love of fisheries management.
 While in Halifax she completed a study on conserving Atlantic Salmon in the maritime provinces of Canada (Nova Scotia, New Brunswick, and Prince Edward Island).
 She also completed an internship with WWF-Canada where she worked on developing a survey of the commercial fishing industry to better understand the interactions between the lobster and Atlantic mackerel fisheries.
 She continued this work into her capstone research project where she evaluated the management practices surrounding Atlantic mackerel and Atlantic herring in Canada, the United States and Europe.
+She began working as the North Pacific Coordinator for the International Year of the Salmon (IYS) initiative after completing an internship as the NPAFC Secretariat in December 2018.
+To see some of what she worked on while at the Secretariat, see Newsletter No. 45.

 Pavel Emelin was born and raised in Vladivostok, Russia and could never imagine being away from the sea.
 In 2011, being a third-year student of Far Eastern Federal University (FEFU), Pavel began to participate in marine expedition research of Pacific Research Fisheries Center (TINRO-Center).
 Pavel graduated with a master’s degree in Ecology—the main subject of his undergraduate thesis and graduate work was study of the composition and dynamics of abundance of the epipelagic nekton of the Bering and Okhotsk seas.
 In 2013 he took up a full-time engineering position (now a research scientist).
 In the same year, Pavel started a full-time postgraduate study at TINRO-Center specializing in Ichthyology.
 The main direction of Pavel’s work is the study of composition, structure and long-term dynamics of the epipelagic nekton of the Sea of Okhotsk.
 This work is important in the context of studying the biological environment of Pacific salmon, and their role in functional processes of the epipelagic nektonic community.
 Pavel has spent most of his time on the water aboard scientific research vessels.
 However, he enjoys being on the water just on the board.
 If a good wave – on the surfboard, if the water is frozen – on a snowboard.